lavoflearning/lavoflearning/README.md

 - 👋 Hi, I’m @lavoflearning
-- 👀 I’m interested in medicine, computer science and languages
+- 👀 I’m interested in medicine, computer science and language learning

 <!---
 lavoflearning/lavoflearning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.